- Ages 4-12

 Yes, there is an onsite restaurant and snacks are available.

-Tain Through Time has not told us if they are fully wheelchair friendly.
+No, Tain Through Time is not wheelchair friendly.

-Tain Through Time has not told us if they are fully pushchair friendly.
+No, Tain Through Time have stated they are not pushchair friendly.

 Tain Through Time has not told us if they are dog friendly.